 Together, we can all make a difference in the lives of vulnerable children.

 Together we can make a difference to a child’s life when they need it most; Stay safe.

-- Step Down Foster Care is the difference young people need now…Step Down foster care is a highly specialised type of foster care and one of the least known; however, it is much sought after, especially by older children and children living in residential children’s homes.
+- Step Down Foster Care is the difference young people need now…Step Down foster care is a highly specialised type of foster care and perhaps, one of the least known.
+However, it is highly sought after and needed, especially by children living in residential children’s homes.
 Step Down foster carers help children who have lived in a residential care setting over a long period to re-adjust […]